Debbieliang9/torchMojiBot/lambda/README.md

 }
 ```
 3. Click "Review policy", give it a name, and click "Create policy".
-4. Go to the IAM [role](https://console.aws.amazon.com/iam/home?ad=c&cp=bn&p=iam#/roles) and click "Create role".
-5. Select "Lambda" as use case and click "Next: Permissions".
-6. Search and select the policy you just created and click through to the "Review" tab.
-7. Give your role a name and click "Create role".

 Now we are ready to create and upload our Lambda function.
 On the AWS Lambda [console](https://console.aws.amazon.com/lambda/),
 1. Click "Create function".
 2. Name the function "emojize".
 3. Select Python3.6 as Runtime.
-4. If you deployed the model with SageMaker, assign the IAM role you just created to the function.
+4. Click "Choose or create an execution role" and select "Create a new role with basic Lambda permissions".
 5. Click "Create function".

+If you deployed the model with SageMaker, attach the IAM policy you just created to the execution role.
+1. Go to the IAM [role](https://console.aws.amazon.com/iam/home?ad=c&cp=bn&p=iam#/roles) and search for the execution role.
+2. Click "Attach policies" and search for the IAM policy.
+3. Click "Attach policy".

 Finally, upload the zip file to AWS Lambda by running `aws lambda update-function-code --function-name emojize --zip-file fileb://function.zip`.